flc0105/Lyrics/README.md

 # Lyrics App for macOS

-This macOS application offers a real-time lyrics display panel synced with the currently playing track on your system.
-By integrating with macOS Now Playing information, it retrieves details about the artist, title, and playback time.
-The app then reads local LRC (Lyric) files associated with the playing track, providing synchronized lyrics in a dedicated window.
+A macOS app that presents a synchronized scrolling lyrics panel based on the currently playing track in the system.

 ## Features

+- Display synchronized scrolling lyrics corresponding to system now playing tracks.

+- Automatically loads the LRC file corresponding to the currently playing track and present the lyrics at the correct timeline based on playback progress.

+- Monitor events such as pausing, resuming, and track switching, as well as startup and exit events for the specified player.

-- **Real-time Lyrics Display:** Continuously updates and displays lyrics based on the current playback time of the system's Now Playing track.
+- Lyrics panel interface supports displaying album art and playback progress of the currently playing track.

-- **LRC File Integration:** Synchronizes lyrics with the playing track using LRC files, enhancing the music listening experience.
+- Allows online search, preview and download of lyrics, currently supports NetEase Cloud Music.

+- Robust support for both single-line lyrics and two-line translated lyrics.

-- **Calibration Menu:** Allows users to adjust lyrics progress for accurate synchronization with music playback.
+- Allows users to adjust lyrics progress for accurate synchronization with music playback.

-- **Player Integration:** Automatically registers and unregisters for Now Playing notifications when specified music players start or exit.

 ## How to Use

-1. **Launch the Application:** Open the application on your macOS system.

-2. **Automatic Player Integration:** The app automatically registers for Now Playing notifications upon opening the specified music player.
-It listens for events such as play, pause, resume, and track changes.

-3. **Start Playback:** Open your music player and start playback.
-The app syncs with the Now Playing track.
+1. On the first launch, configure your player's bundle identifier and lyrics storage directory in the "Settings" menu.
+Restart the application after completing the configuration.

+2. After relaunching the app, start playing music in your player, and the lyrics will automatically load and appear in the window.

-4. **Lyrics Display:** The lyrics window shows real-time lyrics, scrolling according to the playback time of the playing track.
-Lyrics are matched with the playing track by naming LRC files as "artist - title.lrc" within the lyrics folder.
+3. Lyrics are matched with the playing track by naming LRC files as "artist - title.lrc" within the lyrics folder.
+Use the "Search Lyrics" menu for online searches.
+It will automatically search for the lyrics of the current track from NetEase Cloud Music.
+Double-click on the lyrics you wish to use to preview them, then click the download button to save the lyrics to the configured folder.

-5. **Calibrate Lyrics Progress:** Due to the use of macOS's private APIs instead of direct player association, occasional delays may occur, especially during playback resumption.
-Adjust lyrics progress for the current track using the calibration menu if needed.
+4. Due to the use of macOS's private APIs instead of direct player association, lyrics progress may be inaccurate in the first few seconds after starting playback.
+We will recalibrate the progress after 3 seconds of playback by default.
+If it remains inaccurate, please manually calibrate it using the "Playback" menu.

+5. Shortcut keys:
+- `Control + L`: Activate window
+- `Command + S`: Open the lyrics search window
+- `Command + +`: Fast forward the lyrics by one second.
+- `Command + -`: Rewind lyrics by one second.

 ## Build and Run